vespoli/front-end-development-conventions/README.md

 #### Namespace
-All code for this application will live under the “WM” namespace which is initialized in /src/js/app.js along with any global utility functions that are part of the application.
+All JavaScript code for your application should live under your applications namespace which is initialized in /src/js/app.js along with any global utility functions that are part of the application.
+Use something short like the initials of the project.

 #### jQuery vs Backbone listeners
 Except in specific scenarios, event listeners should be attached as part of a view’s event object and not via a traditional jQuery event listener.